SAP-samples/datasphere-content/README.md

 1. "Bikes Sales" sample content.
 Find the details and inststructions [here](Sample_Bikes_Sales_content/README.md).
 2. Sample data (CSV) to be used with content SAP Retail: POS Analytics.
 Find the details and inststructions [here](SAP_Retail_POS_Analytics/README.md).
 3. Sample Content for Finance (FI), Human Resources (HR) and Sales (SD).
 Find the details and inststructions [here](SAP_Sample_Content/README.md).
-4. Sample data for the openSAP course "Introduction to SAP Datasphere"
+4. Sample data for the openSAP course "Introduction to SAP Datasphere".
+Find the details and inststructions [here](Sample Data openSAP - Introduction SAP Datasphere/README.md).

 ## Requirements
 To use any of the content, you need access to an SAP Datasphere system.
 Further details can be found on our [website](https://www.sap.com/products/technology-platform/datasphere.html).